 Adaptive rowing is suitable for a wide range of persons with a disability, including but not limited to spinal cord injury including paraplegia and quadriplegia; amputations; visual impairment and blindness; cerebral palsy; spina bifida; intellectual disabilities and hearing impairments.

 Para-rowing events were added to the World Rowing Championships in 2002 and to the 2008 Summer Paralympic Games in Beijing, China.
-Since rowing’s inclusion to the Paralympic programme, the GB Rowing Team has won gold medals in Beijing and in London.
+Since rowing’s inclusion to the Paralympic programme, the GB Rowing Team has won gold medals in Beijing, London and Rio.

 For more details on classification: www.worldrowing.com/rowing/para-rowing